KakkoiDev/xai-chat/README.md

 - [ ] add demo gif for each feature
 - [ ] add a stack section
 - [ ] add resources section
+- [x] handle fetch error
+- [ ] when changing the value of a slider, the value should be updated immediately